mardjab/chest_xray_classification/README.md

 ## Goals

-For the model to be used to detect and classify human pulmonary diseases from chest x-ray images
+To build a model that can be used to detect and classify human pulmonary diseases from chest x-ray images

 ## Dataset